Yeast: Beer

 Brewing yeasts may be classed as "top-cropping" (or "top-fermenting") and "bottom-cropping" (or "bottom-fermenting").
 Top-cropping yeasts are so called because they form a foam at the top of the wort during fermentation.
 An example of a top-cropping yeast is Saccharomyces cerevisiae, sometimes called an "ale yeast".
 Bottom-cropping yeasts are typically used to produce lager-type beers, though they can also produce ale-type beers.
 These yeasts ferment well at low temperatures.
 An example of bottom-cropping yeast is Saccharomyces pastorianus, formerly known as S. carlsbergensis.

 Decades ago, taxonomists reclassified S. carlsbergensis (uvarum) as a member of S. cerevisiae, noting that the only distinct difference between the two is metabolic.
-Lager strains of S. cerevisiae secrete an enzyme called melibiase, allowing them to hydrolyse melibiose, a disaccharide, into more fermentable monosaccharides.
+Lager strains of Saccharomyces secrete an enzyme called melibiase, allowing them to hydrolyse melibiose, a disaccharide, into more fermentable monosaccharides.
 Top- and bottom-cropping and cold- and warm-fermenting distinctions are largely generalizations used by laypersons to communicate to the general public.

 The most common top-cropping brewer's yeast, S. cerevisiae, is the same species as the common baking yeast.
 Brewer's yeast is also very rich in essential minerals and the B vitamins (except B_{12}), a feature exploited in food products made from leftover (by-product) yeast from brewing.
 However, baking and brewing yeasts typically belong to different strains, cultivated to favour different characteristics: baking yeast strains are more aggressive, to carbonate dough in the shortest amount of time possible; brewing yeast strains act more slowly but tend to produce fewer off-flavours and tolerate higher alcohol concentrations (with some strains, up to 22%).